Socialism in Finland: Wrightian era

+During the 1880s-1890s, working-class newspapers and magazines were founded.
+Papers such as Arbetaren–Työmies, Työmies, Länsisuomen Työmies or Kansan Lehti, a paper later headed by Yrjö Mäkelin, routinely published articles about European socialists and their methods, such as strikes.
+There was a struggle between the newspapers over which would be the definitive newspaper of the labour movement, with Kansan Lehti being less focused on class struggle and more focused on the language strife, which was criticised by the head of Työmies as 'nationalist revisionism'.
+Exposure to socialist influence, combined with the movement's increasing control by the working-class, resulted in the Second Workers' Association Assembly held in Tampere in 1896, at which more socialist ideals were adopted.

+The Helsinki Workers' Association was also affected by this drift towards socialism, and thus Viktor Julius von Wright gave up leadership of the movement in 1896, but remained a member of the board of the Helsinki Workers' Association.
+Between 1896-1898, many advocates of the Fennoman movement and Intelligentsia left the organization, such as Atte Tarjanne, the chairman of the Young Finnish Party.
+The Young Finns had been at the helm of the Wrightian labour movement between 1897-1898, and would later continue to maintain connections through Yrjö Mäkelin.

 Another significant step towards political independence was taken in the lead-up to the elections for the Diet of 1899.
-The First Russification Period had begun and the bourgeoisie in particular wanted to present a unified front towards Russia, while the radical wing of the workers' movement wanted to abstain from the election completely as a protest against the delays met by the new suffrage act.
-The radical wing won the debate inside the movement, and many old Wrightians – including von Wright himself – left.
-In the fallout of this final political divide between the working class and the bourgeoisie, the workers decided to found their own party, the Finnish Labour Party.
+The First Russification Period (1899–1905) had begun, and the bourgeoisie in particular wanted to present a unified front, while the radical wing of the labour movement sought to abstain from the elections entirely, a protest against the delays encountered by the new suffrage act..
+The radical wing won the debate in the movement, causing Viktor Julius von Wright to leave entirely, giving up his membership on the board of the Helsinki Workers' Association.
+The Finnish Labour Party was founded in the aftermath of this final internal divide between the working-class and the bourgeoisie.

 The founding congress of Social Democratic Party of Finland, Turku, July 1899.

-The Finnish Labour Party was founded based on the principles of the mainstream labour movement.
-The Labour Party adopted the following program as immediate and necessary goals of the movement, with later goals to be debated upon:
+The Finnish Labour Party was founded based on the principles of the mainstream labour movement of the day.
+The Labour Party adopted the following program as immediate and necessary goals of the movement, with later goals to be debated: